Subscribe

 4. Coming in contact with skin irritants

-If your dog’s paws come in contact with things like salt on the road in the winter, and other chemical irritants these can cause blisters to form.
+If your dog’s paws come in contact with things like road salt in the winter, foreign objects on the ground, or other chemical irritants, these can cause blisters to form.
 When coming in from winter walks, clean your dog’s paws as soon as you can to avoid blistering.

 5. Allergies

-Both seasonal allergies like pollen and mold and food allergies can cause your pup to lick at their paws excessively which can lead to the development of blisters.
+Both seasonal allergies and food allergies can cause your pup to lick at their paws excessively which can lead to blisters.
 If you see your dog licking or chewing at their feet, rule out allergies as the cause.

 6. Injuries